7 Major Iron Rich Fruits You Should Totally Know

 Iron deficiency leads to less oxygen reaching the brain which pressurizes the blood vessels leading to headaches.

 Since the deficiency of iron leads to lower levels of oxygen in the body, the heart starts working faster.
 This leads to faster heartbeats.

-So Get rid from Fatigue, Pale complexion and Shortness of breath, Unexplained Headaches and Faster Heartbeats.
+So Get rid of Fatigue, Pale complexion and Shortness of breath, Unexplained Headaches and Faster Heartbeats.

 7 Iron-rich fruits

-In order to fulfil your iron requirements, we bring to you 7 iron-rich fruits that you can totally sneak into your diet.
+In order to fulfill your iron requirements, we bring to you 7 iron-rich fruits that you can totally sneak into your diet.

-A 100 grams of dates contains more than 5% of our daily iron requirement.
+100 grams of dates contains 4.79 mg of our daily iron requirement.
 Besides, being iron-rich fruit, dates are amazing sources of antioxidants.

 They contain elements like calcium, iron, phosphorus, sodium, potassium, magnesium and zinc, as well as vitamins like thiamin, riboflavin, niacin, folate, vitamin A and vitamin K. Dates, are great sources of fiber as well.